← Back to 漢書

 23

 Dan grew frantic.
 He asked his soothsayers: Our plot stalls while omens pile up and the air itself reeks of steel—what are we to do?'
 Then Yan Cang, father of one of the princess of Gai's chamberlains, betrayed the conspiracy to the authorities.
 The chancellor issued sealed orders, and men of two-thousand-bushel rank hunted down Sun Zongzhi, Shangguan Jie, and their confederates.
 Every one of them died on the scaffold.
 When the news reached Yan, Dan called for Ping and demanded: The plot is blown—do we strike now?'
 Ping answered: Shangguan Jie is dead and the whole empire knows it.
 There will be no rising from this ashes.'
 Broken with grief, Dan called a last banquet in Wansui Palace for his ministers, guests, and women.
 He lifted his voice and sang: Back to an empty city—no dog barks, no cock crows; how wide the crossroads run—yet I know now my kingdom holds no friend at all!'
-His favorite, Lady Huarong, rose and danced, chanting: Locks tangled, tossed in the ditch; bones piled high, with never a roof over them.'
-Mothers hunt for sons already slain; wives hunt for husbands already slain.'
+Lady Huarong rose and danced, saying: 'Hair disheveled—place in the ditch; bones piled—no dwelling.
+Mothers hunt for sons already slain; wives hunt for husbands already slain.
 They wander between twin ditches—while you, my lord, think still to find a peaceful bed!'
 Every guest at the table wept aloud.

 24

-An imperial messenger arrived with an act of grace.
-Dan read it and cried: Ah—' It pardons every clerk and commoner in the land, but not me.'
+There was an amnesty order arrived; the King read it, saying: 'Alas!
+It pardons every clerk and commoner in the land, but not me.'
 He gathered his women in Mingguang Hall and raged: Those gray-bearded schemers in Chang'an deserve the extermination of their whole clans!'
 He reached for his sword to fall on it.
 His attendants caught his arm: At worst they will shrink your fief—you may yet keep your life.'
 His concubines clung to him, weeping, until he lowered the blade.
-Then an imperial rescript reached Yan: Long ago Gaozu ruled the realm and enfeoffed his sons and brothers as bulwarks of the altars of soil and grain.'
-When the Lü clan conspired against the throne, the house of Liu hung by a thread until the Marquis of Jiang and his comrades struck down the traitors and raised Emperor Wen to restore the temples—did that victory come from anything but loyal hearts answering one another within and without?'
-Men like Fan Kuai, Li Shang, Cao Can, and Guan Ying marched behind Gaozu with naked blades, cleared the realm of tyrants, and went unshorn for months on end—yet the highest honor any won was a marquisate.'
-Their descendants today inherit kingdoms without ever having shivered in rags on a campaign field—estates fall to them unearned, treasure pours into their laps, and the succession passes smoothly from father to son or brother to brother.'
+It happened the Son of Heaven sent an envoy granting the Prince of Yan a sealed edict, saying: 'In olden times the August Emperor kinged all under Heaven, established sons and younger brothers to fence and screen the altars of soil and grain.
+When the Lü clan conspired against the throne, the house of Liu hung by a thread until the Marquis of Jiang and his comrades struck down the traitors and raised Emperor Wen to restore the temples—did that victory come from anything but loyal hearts answering one another within and without?
+Men like Fan Kuai, Li Shang, Cao Shen, and Guan Ying marched behind Gaozu with naked blades, cleared the realm of tyrants, and went unshorn for months on end—yet the highest honor any won was a marquisate.
+Their descendants today inherit kingdoms without ever having shivered in rags on a campaign field—estates fall to them unearned, treasure pours into their laps, and the succession passes smoothly from father to son or brother to brother.
 You are bone of our bone, yet you league yourself with outsiders against the house of Liu.
-You embrace strangers and cast off your kin; your heart is turned backward, and there is no shred of loyalty or love in it.'
+You embrace strangers and cast off your kin; your heart is turned backward, and there is no shred of loyalty or love in it.
 Had the ancients eyes to see, how could you ever again lift the sacrificial cup in Gaozu's shrine?'

 25